becharabechara/open-webui-teams/wiki/index/env-variables.md

 - `LAGOON_SERVER_CERTIFICATE="false"`
   Disables server certificate verification for the Lagoon API, likely for testing or development purposes.
 In production, this should be set to `true` for security.

+- `LAGOON_MAX_TOKENS="150000"`
+  Specifies the maximum number of tokens allowed for document content processing in the Lagoon API pipeline.
+Defaults to 150,000 if not set, controlling the size of documents included in API requests.

 ## Vector Database Configuration

 - `VECTOR_DB_PROVIDER="qdrant"`